 Can dogs eat carrot cake?
-Carrot cake made for humans is usually too sweet and sugary for dogs.
+Carrot cake made for humans is too sweet and sugary for dogs.
 Too much can lead to obesity and dental problems.

 But, there are plenty of dog-safe carrot cake recipes online if you’re keen to share this treat with your pet.

 Generally, you should not give your dog carrot cake made for humans.
 Stick to dog-safe recipes.